 What is a Covenant Relationship with Jesus?

 Remember a covenant relationship is a contract of sorts between God and mankind.
 In this relationship, we, the people of God, are called to surrender our life to God by trusting in Him and doing His will and God in turn promises to cleanse us of our sins and bless us through the power of His Blood and by His Holy Spirit so we can fulfill the plans God has for us.
-God does not put a ‘magic spell’ on us that prevents us from sinning, but if we choose to enter into the type of sacred intimacy, the type of ‘covenant relationship’ God wills for us to live in with Him, then we will be supplied with the grace to live a life of dignity and honor that gives glory to God.
+God does not put a ‘magic spell’ on us that prevents us from sinning, but if we choose to enter into the type of sacred intimacy, the type of ‘covenant relationship’ God wills for us to live in, then we will be supplied with God’s grace to live a life of dignity and honor that gives glory to God.